Contentious U.S. budget talks point to small deficit-cut deal

 An estimated $340 billion could be saved over 10 years with the new method for calculating cost-of-living increases that proponents say takes into account more real-world estimates of the cost of consumer goods.

-Part of the budget savings also would come from higher revenues collected as tax bracket thresholds fail to keep pace as closely as they do now with rising incomes.
+Part of the budget savings also would come from higher revenues collected as tax bracket thresholds do not keep pace as closely as they do now with rising incomes.

 That conversation went a step further on Thursday when the president and Republican senators talked about the possibility of doing corporate tax reform as a stand-alone fix, instead of folding it into more far-reaching reforms as had been assumed.

-Republican Senator Rob Portman of Ohio, a former Bush administration budget director, told Reuters that a deficit-reduction deal of between $1.5 trillion and $2 trillion was the minimum necessary to stabilize the nation’s debt at a safe level.
-That would be on top of the $1.2 trillion in automatic spending cuts over 10 years that began to take hold on March 1.
+Republican Senator Rob Portman of Ohio, a former Bush administration budget director, told Reuters that a deficit-reduction deal of between $1.5 trillion-$2 trillion is the minimum necessary to stabilize the nation’s debt at a safe level.
+This would be on top of the $1.2 trillion in automatic spending cuts over 10 years that began to take hold on March 1.

 “A lot of people are talking about a lot less than that,” Portman said.